Saturday, January 10, 2015

 Luckily for us we can simply look at history to see what happened to the idea of God in this part of the world to see just how this saying of Jesus worked out as he told it.
 First off, we can note that Christianity was born of the Jews, but then eventually completely split into two distinct religions.
 Christianity then went from a Jewish religion to a Greek/Roman religion, which was then interwoven into all the Greek ideas and traditions.

-Not to be repetitive from another blog, but the following statement is both simple and overpowering; that through the first century A.D. the idea of God was strictly monotheistic with God the Father, Jesus His Son, and the Holy Spirit as three distinct and separate beings, yet one in purpose—all in a non-metaphysical sense, the way the Jews had always believed.
-As I explained above, into the second and third centuries, this idea of God began to evolve.
-The cry of polytheism was thrown at this new Christian religion with a great deal of persecution and even death to those who believed such a "heresy".
-Polytheism was a dirty word; one that was strictly prohibited by the Jews as well as in the Christians own scripture.
-The Greeks came to the rescue.
-The Greek philosophers solved the problem by forming the idea that the three were actually one all along—they were merely three extensions of the same being.
+Not to be repetitive from another blog, but the following statement is both simple and overpowering; that through the first century A.D. the Christian idea of God was strictly monotheistic (or more correctly henotheistic--the worship of one god but acknowledging the existence of many gods) with God the Father, Jesus His Son, and the Holy Spirit as three distinct and separate beings, yet one in purpose—all in a non-metaphysical sense, the way the Jews had believed anciently.
+But one might ask, haven't the Jews always believed in one God?
+No father, no son, just one God?

-Although many refused to believe in this new being, those who did not were literally exiled or killed until centuries later this idea of God was finally the orthodox belief for the Christian religion.
+In Christian history, many refused to believe in this newly created being.
+Those who did not were literally exiled or killed until centuries later this idea of God was finally the orthodox belief for the Christian religion.
 This being, as stated in the creeds, became a metaphysical God without body, parts or passion—a mystery.
 He also became, “unknowable.”
 Considering what we learned above, this was a critical error.

 What should be undeniable, the creeds did not come to man in the same pattern as scripture did—revelation from God.
 And certainly they could not be claimed as scripture.
 Note that, although the sacred writings may have been available to some, assuming they were literate, the Bible as we know it did not come to be until nearly a century later.
 The writers of this creed did not, and indeed admitted they did not consult scripture to solve this doctrinal issue, although 1 Corinthians 8: 5, 6 would have helped immensely.
 I will expand on this scripture in a later section.

 Now lets take a step back and examine Jesus’ statement to the Samaritan woman.
-Remember—the Jews (or Christianized Jews) had it right at the time, but eventually nobody would know what they worshiped.
+Remember—the Christianized Jews had it right at the time, but eventually nobody would know what they worshiped.
 Sadly, this seems to be exactly how history played out.
 By man's doing, the nature of God became a mystery to all.

 Back to the scriptures for another clue.
 1 John 2: 3, 4 (NRSV) tells us, “Now by this we may be sure that we know him, if we obey his commandments.
 Whoever says, ‘I have come to know him,’ but does not obey his commandments, is a liar, and in such a person the truth does not exist.”
 When I think about it, this makes sense.
 If you follow only in word but not in deed, you are not a follower at all.
 Remember, if we know Him, we love Him, and if we love Him we will keep His commandments.
 The importance of keeping commandments must be a part of our worship and will enhance our ability to know God.